Saatvik-Lochan/jream/README.md

 # jream
-A JIT compiler for BEAM bytecode to RISC-V
+A JIT compiler for BEAM bytecode targeting RISC-V